How to Get Rid of Voles Without Poison

 What Do Voles Eat?

 Voles, like many other rodents, are omnivores, which means that they’ll eat almost anything.
-However, voles have a primarily vegetarian diet; they mainly eat stems and blades of lawn grass—so it’s usually vole tunnels that you’ll see near the surface of the yard.
+However, voles have a primarily vegetarian diet; they mainly eat stems and blades of lawn grass—so it’s usually vole tunnels that you’ll see near the yard’s surface.
 Moles, on the other hand, have a mainly carnivorous diet consisting of invertebrates.
 (Moles are actually beneficial in many ways.
 They help plow the soil and eat pest larvae and insects!)

 It’s helpful to know this difference not only because it will help you identify the damage (see below) but also because a vole bait might use peanut butter, whereas moles would be more interested in an insect or earthworm.